EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 |---|---|
 |<code><ul><li>dataset</li><ul><li>aggregated data</li><li>clinical trial data</li><li>compiled data</li><li>encoded data</li><li>experimental data</li><li>genomic data</li><li>geospatial data</li><li>laboratory notebook</li><li>measurement and test data</li><li>observational data</li><li>recorded data</li><li>simulation data</li><li>survey data</li></ul><li>software</li><ul><li>research software</li><li>source code</li></ul></ul></code>|<code><ul><li>cartographic material</li><ul><li>map</li></ul><li>design</li><ul><li>industrial design</li><li>layout design</li></ul><li>image</li><ul><li>moving image</li><ul><li>video</li></ul><li>still image</li></ul><li>interactive resource</li><ul><li>website</li></ul><li>knowledge organization system</li><li>learning object</li><li>sound</li><ul><li>musical composition</li></ul><li>manuscript</li><li>musical notation</li></ul></code>|

-## Content selection criteria
+## Content selection and record priority criteria

-National Metadata Directory does not make any selection of records from harvested repositories based on record metadata.
-The only criteria to accept records from repository is repository statut as National Repository Platform data repository.
-Then, all records exposed by their published OAI interface are harvested.
+For National Repository platform, National Metadata Directory does not make any selection of records from harvested repositories based on record metadata.
+The only criteria to accept records is source repository status as National Repository Platform data repository in National Repository Catalogue.
+Then, all records exposed by their published OAI interface are harvested and selection of recods for the harvest depends on the source repository curatorial decision.
+Czech affiliation is assumed for all the records as the repository is considered to be original publisher of the records.

-When harvesting from other than NRP repositories, selection of OAI published records can be made to match collection policy and mission statement, in regard to Czech-affiliated science.
+When harvesting from other than NRP repositories and generalist repositories, selection of OAI published records is made to match NMA collection policy and mission statement in regard to Czech-affiliated science and dataset resource types.

+In the case of a record appearing in multiple harvested repositories with the same persistent identifier, priority of the source repository can be designated by publisher upon NMA support request.
+The metadata from the newer harvest or priority source are then used to update the record.
+The harvested records provided with different persistent identifiers, though referencing the same original dataset, are not being merged or updated with metadata from record with different PID.

 ## File Format Registry